Last Season's Events

-WSJ performances have been impacted by Covid-19.
+WSJ had a fun and lively set planned for last season, but it was cut short due to Covid-19.
 On Saturday January 25, 2020, we performed A Capella at several retirement homes in Bellingham.
-This was our last live peformance day before we responded to keep everyone safe from the pandemic.
-In lieu of performances, we are currently working on a recording project.
+This was our last live performance day before we responded to keep everyone safe from the pandemic.

 Saturday, March 7, 2020

 WSJ worked hard and was ready give our best performance yet, but the event was cancelled due to the outbreak.

 CANCELLED due to Covid-19.
 We hope to re-schedule for a future perfomance at this special locale.